-INDEX CORRELATION RISK.
-The trust's selection starts with the securities from the Index selected prior to the date of the trust's formation.
-The trust's portfolio may not include all securities in the Index and could include securities that are not in the Index.
-The securities in the trust's portfolio will not change if the Index components, or their weightings within the Index, change.
-The performance of the trust may not correspond with the Index for this reason because the sponsor may have removed securities from the Index for the trust's portfolio and because the trust incurs a sales charge and expenses.
+POLIWOGG INDEX CORRELATION RISK.
+The Healthcare Innovations Trust's selection starts with the securities from the Poliwogg Index selected prior to the date of the trust's formation.
+The Healthcare Innovations Trust's portfolio may not include all securities in the Poliwogg Index and could include securities that are not in the Poliwogg Index.
+The securities in the Healthcare Innovations Trust's portfolio will not change if the Poliwogg Index components, or their weightings within the Poliwogg Index, change.
+The performance of the Healthcare Innovations Trust may not correspond with the Poliwogg Index for this reason because the sponsor may have removed securities from the Poliwogg Index for the trust's portfolio and because the trust incurs a sales charge and expenses.

 CONCENTRATION RISK.
-Concentration risk is the risk that the value of the trust is more susceptible to fluctuations based on factors that impact a particular sector because the portfolio concentrates in securities issued by companies within that sector.
+Concentration risk is the risk that the value of your trust is more susceptible to fluctuations based on factors that impact a particular sector because the portfolio concentrates in securities issued by companies within that sector.
 A portfolio "concentrates" in a sector when securities in a particular sector make up 25% or more of the portfolio.
+Refer to the "Principal Risk Considerations" in Part A for your trust in this prospectus for sector concentrations.

 Health Care Sector.
-The trust invests in securities of companies in the health care sector.
+Your trust may invest significantly in securities of companies in the health care sector.
 Companies in the health care industry are subject to governmental regulation of their products and services, a factor which could have a significant and possibly unfavorable effect on the price and availability of such products or services.
 Furthermore, such companies face the risk of increasing competition from new products or services, generic drug sales, termination of patent protection for drug or medical supply products and the risk that technological advances will render their products obsolete.
 The research and development costs of bringing a drug to market are substantial, and include lengthy governmental review processes with no guarantee that the product will ever come to market.
 Many of these companies may have losses and not offer certain products for several years.
 Such companies may also have persistent losses during a new product's transition from development to production, and revenue patterns may be erratic.
 In addition, health care facility operators may be affected by events and conditions including, among other things, demand for services, the ability of the facility to provide the services required, physicians' confidence in the facility, management capabilities, competition with other hospitals, efforts by insurers and governmental agencies to limit rates, legislation establishing state rate-setting agencies, expenses, government regulation, the cost and possible unavailability of malpractice insurance and the termination or restriction of governmental financial assistance, including that associated with Medicare, Medicaid and other similar third-party payor programs.